rizumu/django-admin-uploads/README.rst

 #.
 Add the `admin_upload` directory to your Python path.
 #.
 Add `admin_upload` to your `INSTALLED_APPS` setting so Django can find the template files and staticfiles associated with the Admin Uploads application.
 #.
 Create an empty uploads folder in your MEDIA_ROOT where images will be saved.
+#.
+Make sure you are using Django 1.3 convention of STATIC_ROOT/STATIC_URL for staticfiles and MEDIA_ROOT/MEDIA_URL for user generated content.

 Configuration
 =============